giantswarm/docs/src/content/tutorials/continuous-deployment/apps/add_appcr.md

 ### Export environment variables

-__Note__: Management Cluster codename, Organization name, workload cluster name and several app-related values are needed in multiple places across this instruction, the least error prone way of providing them is by exporting them as environment variables:
+The management cluster, the organization, the workload cluster and the app names are needed during the process.
+The easiest way of providing them is by exporting them as environment variables:

 ```nohighlight
 export MC_NAME=CODENAME